l00py/log-project/README.md

 ### 1.3.
 Assumptions
 1. The filtering of the results based on basic text/keyword is case insensitive.
-2. The filtering of the results based on basic text/keyword is applied after the `n` number of lines are retrieved.
+2. The filtering of the results based on basic text/keyword is applied before it returns `n` number of lines.
 3. Securing the REST API endpoints is out-of-scope.
 E.g. request parameters validation, authentication, authorization, etc.
 4. The REST API `/api/v1/logs` endpoint returns complete datasets without pagination.
 Currently out-of-scope, but strongly recommended for handling large files.